-- (11) Based upon information contained in SEC Form 13F filed on August 9, 2017, as updated to give effect to transactions through December 6, 2017 as recorded on our books.
-The number of shares reported excludes immediately exercisable warrants to purchase 482,965 registered shares of our common stock, which warrants are subject to a limitation on exercise such that the number of shares of common stock that Sphera Global Healthcare Master Fund and HFR HE Sphera Global Healthcare Master Trust (together, "Sphera") may beneficially acquire upon such exercise is limited to the extent necessary to ensure that, following such exercise, the total number of shares of common stock then beneficially owned by Sphera does not exceed 4.99% of the total number of issued and outstanding shares of our common stock without providing us with 61 days' prior notice thereof.
-Further excludes warrants to purchase an aggregate of 520,849 registered shares of our common stock not exercisable within 60 days of December 6, 2017 but also subject to the 4.99% ownership limitation.
+- (11) Based upon information contained in SEC Form 13F filed on August 9, 2017, as updated to give effect to transactions through October 10, 2017 as recorded on our books.
+The number of shares reported excludes immediately exercisable warrants to purchase 483,465 registered shares of our common stock, which warrants are subject to a limitation on exercise such that the number of shares of common stock that Sphera Global Healthcare Master Fund and HFR HE Sphera Global Healthcare Master Trust (together, "Sphera") may beneficially acquire upon such exercise is limited to the extent necessary to ensure that, following such exercise, the total number of shares of common stock then beneficially owned by Sphera does not exceed 4.99% of the total number of issued and outstanding shares of our common stock without providing us with 61 days' prior notice thereof.
+Further excludes warrants to purchase an aggregate of 520,849 registered shares of our common stock not exercisable within 60 days of October 10, 2017 but also subject to the 4.99% ownership limitation.
 The primary business address of Sphera Global Healthcare Master Fund and its affiliates is c/o Sphera Funds Management Ltd., 21 Ha'arba'ah Street, Tel Aviv 64739, Israel.
-Moshe Arkin and Sphera Funds Management Ltd. have joint voting and investment control over the shares held by Sphera. - (12) Based upon information contained in SEC Form 4 filed on January 9, 2012, as updated to give effect to transactions through December 6, 2017 as recorded on our books.
+Moshe Arkin and Sphera Funds Management Ltd. have joint voting and investment control over the shares held by Sphera. - (12) Based upon information contained in SEC Form 4 filed on January 9, 2012, as updated to give effect to transactions through October 10, 2017 as recorded on our books.
 Lynda Sutton has voting and investment authority over the shares held by Cato Holding Company, dba Cato BioVentures.
-The primary business address of Cato BioVentures is 4364 South Alston Avenue, Durham, North Carolina 27713. - (13) Includes options to purchase an aggregate of 804,574 shares of common stock exercisable within 60 days of December 6, 2017 and warrants to purchase an aggregate of 1,118,553 restricted shares of common stock exercisable within 60 days of December 6, 2017.
+The primary business address of Cato BioVentures is 4364 South Alston Avenue, Durham, North Carolina 27713. - (13) Based upon information contained in Form 13G/A filed on January 27, 2017, as updated to give effect to transactions through October 10, 2017 as recorded on our books.
+The number of shares reported excludes immediately exercisable warrants to purchase 1,076,043 registered shares of our common stock, which warrants are subject to a limitation on exercise such that the number of shares of common stock that Empery Asset Management, LP and its affiliates, Empery Asset Master, Ltd.; Empery Tax Efficient, LP; and Empery Tax Efficient II, LP (together, Empery) may beneficially acquire upon such exercise is limited to the extent necessary to ensure that, following such exercise, the total number of shares of common stock then beneficially owned by Empery does not exceed 4.99% of the total number of issued and outstanding shares of our common stock without providing us with 61 days' prior notice thereof.
+Further excludes warrants to purchase an aggregate of 868,082 registered shares of our common stock not exercisable within 60 days of October 10, 2017 but also subject to the 4.99% ownership limitation.
+The primary business address of Empery Asset Management, LP and its affiliates is 1 Rockefeller Plaza, Suite 1205, New York, New York 10020.
+Messrs.
+Ryan M. Lane and Martin D. Hoe have voting and investment control over the shares held by Empery. - (14) Includes options to purchase an aggregate of 804,574 shares of common stock exercisable within 60 days of October 10, 2017 and warrants to purchase an aggregate of 1,118,553 restricted shares of common stock exercisable within 60 days of October 10, 2017.